Did you ever give scholarship scams a second thought? Would you ever imagine that they even existed?

 The service offers guaranteed scholarships or your money back

-You receive some kind of notification informing you that you’ve been selected for a scholarship you never applied for
+You receive some kind of notification informing you that you won a scholarship you never applied for

 Receiving an email or a phone call informing you that you’ve won a scholarship, it is a definite red flag.
-You cannot win or be selected for a scholarship that you have not applied for.
-In most cases the caller may ask for a processing fee or they may ask for your bank details so that the funds can be transferred to your account immediately, and you will be given vague details about who the sponsor is.
+You cannot win a scholarship that you have not applied for.
+In most cases, the caller may ask for a processing fee or they may ask for your bank details so that the funds can be transferred to your account immediately.
+You will be given vague details about who the sponsor is.

 The best way to deal with these unsolicited notifications is to simply delete all emails and texts from the sender or hang up on the caller.
 Never provide your personal or financial details to anybody without first verifying who is asking for this information.